NathanVaughn/nathanv.me/content/work-experience/emerson/index.md

 where we bring in hundreds of elementary and middle school students to our facility for a half-day to learn with fun STEM activities.

-Last, but not least, I have been on two different work-sponsored combat robotics teams.
+Last but not least, I have been on two different work-sponsored combat robotics teams.
 One team was part of a wider community antweight competition (1 pound or less) and our team took home the grand champion trophy.